ecies/py-demo/README.md

 # eciespy-demo

-A simple demo of [eciespy](https://github.com/ecies/py) based on FastAPI
+A simple demo of [eciespy](https://github.com/ecies/py) based on Litestar

 ## Example